JonBoxTN/blog-github-pages/index.md

 title: Welcome to my blog
 ---
 ## About Me
 Hi!
-I'm [Jon], a passionate developer and tech enthusiast.
-I love sharing my thoughts on .NET, C#, TypeScript, Blazor, Azure, PaaS, and web development.
+I'm Jon, a passionate developer and tech enthusiast.
+I like sharing my thoughts on .NET, C#, TypeScript, Blazor, Azure, PaaS, and web development.
+But, I like building the best.

 ## Contact